-Ellen Mady, wrote, “A sacred touch, a sacred breath, a sacred thought, permeate the nature of man’s relationship with God.
-The sacredness of man’s existence springs forth from the moment of creation and reflects the image of God, inherent in each and every person.
-It is by virtue of being made in the image and likeness of God that we possess reason and freedom, which come together in our capacity for creativity.
-All creation was thought of by God … The moment the spirit hovered over the waters Genesis 1:2 and creation came to being was just the beginning.”
+“A sacred touch, a sacred breath, a sacred thought, permeates the nature of man’s relationship with God.
+The sacredness of man’s existence springs forth from the moment of creation and reflects the image of God inherent in every person.
+It is by being made in the image and likeness of God that we possess reason and freedom, which come together in our capacity for creativity.
+All creation was thought of by God … The moment the spirit hovered over the waters (Genesis 1:2) and creation came into being was just the beginning.”
+(Ellen Mady)

-Somewhere along the path to adulthood, many of us took off our creative hats, set them aside, and never looked back, instead investing our time and talents in “more productive” ways.
+Somewhere along the path to adulthood, many of us took off our creative hats, set them aside, and never looked back, investing our time and talents in “more productive” ways instead.

 CREATIVE EXPRESSION IS A LABOR OF LOVE

 We forget that creativity isn’t easy.
-It is less lightning bolt moments of inspiration and far more labors of love.
-It is time poured out, courage plucked up, curiosity piqued, wonder and daring to dream, determination, perseverance, sweat, tears, and often, a whole lot of failure.
+It is fewer lightning bolt moments of inspiration and far more labors of love.
+It is time poured out, courage plucked up, and curiosity piqued.
+Also, It is practicing wonder and daring to dream.
+It is exercising determination and perseverance, working through sweat and tears, and often, experiencing a whole lot of failure.

-Writing isn’t easy even for published authors.
-Photographers joke that their first 10,000 images are practice.
-But it’s truer than not.
+Writing isn’t easy, even for published authors.
+Photographers joke that their first 10,000 images are practice, a statement more true than not.
 Master mechanics pour years into training and thousands of hard-earned dollars into tools.
-To earn first chair concertmaster, a violinist will practice an average of 10,000 hours.
+To earn first-chair concertmaster, a violinist will practice an average of 10,000 hours.
 A house isn’t designed or built (or even painted!) overnight.

 WE CREATE TO BE LIKE JESUS

 Creativity is vulnerable.
 Fear of failure can tempt us to step away and play it safe.
-Yet each time we lean into the Presence of Jesus as we wait on a table, pluck the guitar strings, plant a row of seed, knead a bread dough, throw a pot, cut or color a client’s hair, listen to a patient’s heartbeat or a little bit of their story, we fall a little more in love with God and His beloved creation.
+Yet each time we lean into the presence of Jesus as we wait on a table, pluck the guitar strings, plant a row of seeds, knead bread dough, throw a pot, cut or color a client’s hair, listen to a patient’s heartbeat or a little bit of their story, we fall a little more in love with God and His beloved creation.